itsnotmani/NikeStore/README.md

 ## Overview

-An Android application that is my first large and comprehensive project written in Kotlin, a shoe store app named **NikeStore**.
+An Android application that is my first large and comprehensive project developed with kotlin , a shoe store app named **NikeStore**.
 This was the final project of the Android course from the 7Learn website, featuring elements like banners, a shopping cart, user accounts, and other features, developed following the MVVM (Model-View-ViewModel) architecture.

 ## Features